RPC Data and Privacy Law

 Case report: R (Catt) v Commissioner of Police of the Metropolis and ACPO and R (T) v Commissioner of Police of the Metropolis UKSC 9

 In a decision handed down last week, the Supreme Court has decided that the police were entitled to retain personal data regarding a 91 year-old peace activis...

 RPC Privacy Law Articles

-This blog features regular postings on developments in UK privacy law written by specialist lawyers at RPC.
+This blog features regular postings on developments in UK privacy and data protection law written by specialist lawyers at RPC.
 The postings are intended to keep RPC's Privacy Law Handbook (see below) as up-to-date as possible and while postings do refer readers to relevant sections of the book, we hope and intend that the blog will also be a useful source of current information to those without access to the book.